Hemicontinuity: Function Selections

 Crucial to set-valued analysis (in view of applications) are the investigation of single-valued selections and approximations to set-valued functions.

 Typically lower hemicontinuous set-valued functions admit single-valued selections (Michael selection theorem, Bressan–Colombo directionally continuous selection theorem, Fryszkowski decomposable map selection).

 Likewise, upper hemicontinuous maps admit approximations (e.g. Ancel–Granas–Górniewicz–Kryszewski theorem).

 Other concepts of continuity

 The upper and lower hemicontinuity might be viewed as usual continuity:

-A set-valued map $\Gamma : A \to B$ is lower [resp. upper] hemicontinuous if and only if the mapping $\Gamma : A \to P(B)$ is continuous where the hyperspace P(B) has been endowed with the lower [resp. upper] Vietoris topology.
+A set-valued function $\Gamma : A \rightrightarrows B$ with closed values is lower [resp. upper] hemicontinuous if and only if the mapping $\Gamma : A \to P(B)$ is continuous where the hyperspace P(B) has been endowed with the lower [resp. upper] Vietoris topology.

 (For the notion of hyperspace compare also power set and function space).

 Using lower and upper Hausdorff uniformity we can also define the so-called upper and lower semicontinuous maps in the sense of Hausdorff (also known as metrically lower / upper semicontinuous maps).